 Updates Proposed to the VA Schedule for Rating Disabilities

-The VA Proposes Updates for Respiratory, Auditory, and Medical Disorders
+VA Proposed Updates for Respiratory, Auditory, and Medical Disorders

-Some changes could be coming to the VA Schedule for Rating Disabilities having to do with respiratory, auditory, and medical disorders.
+Some changes could be coming to the VA Schedule for rating service-connected disabilities having to do with respiratory, auditory, and medical disorders.
 This will enable the VA to incorporate modern medical data and terminology to provide veterans with more accurate and consistent decisions.

 Proposed Changes by VA

-- Sleep Apnea – Sleep Apnea is a serious sleep disorder that happens when your breathing stops and starts while you are sleeping.
-The change would modernize the rating criteria for sleep apnea.
-This would include rating a veteran at 0% if a CPAP or other treatment would help treat all of their symptoms.
-This would mean they would not receive compensation.
+- Sleep Apnea – Sleep Apnea is a sleep disorder that occurs when your breathing stops and starts during sleep.
+The new VA policy seeks to modernize the rating criteria for sleep apnea.
+This would include rating a veteran at 0% if a CPAP or other treatment would help treat all symptoms.
+A 0% rating does not qualify for VA compensation.

-- Respiratory – For respiratory conditions such as asthma and COPD, the rules would slightly lower the requirements needed for a 100% rating.
+- Respiratory – For respiratory conditions such as asthma and COPD, the new rules slightly lowers the requirements needed for a 100% rating.

-- Tinnitus – For tinnitus, which is ringing in the ears, the change would look at it as a symptom of an underlying disease instead of a stand-alone disability as it does now.
+- Tinnitus – For tinnitus, a persistent ringing in the ears, policy changes may include viewing tinnitus as a symptom of an underlying disease instead of a stand-alone disability.

-- Mental Health – For mental health, the minimum rating would change from 0% to 10% and they would get rid of the rule that veterans couldn’t get a 100% rating for a mental health condition if they are able to work.
-Instead of evaluating mental health conditions based on the number and type of symptoms present, they will do so in a more robust and holistic way.
-They would evaluate how impactful the disability is across five different domains.
-They are Cognition, interpersonal interactions and relationships, task completion, life activities and navigating environments, and self-care.
+- Mental Health – For mental health, the minimum rating would change from 0% to 10% with an end to the rule stating a veteran cannot qualify for a 100% rating for a mental health condition if the veteran is able to work.
+The VA would, under these guidelines, evaluate how the disability affects the patient across five areas including cognition, interpersonal interactions and relationships, task completion, life activities and navigating environments, and self-care.

 No Impact for Veterans Currently Receiving Compensation